The Multipath TCP counters

 a Multipath TCP connection.
 A normal Multipath TCP connection should end

-in both directions.
+with the exchange of DATA_FIN in both directions.
 However, are scenarios

 are possible.
 First, one of the hosts may wish to quickly terminate the